 The challenge in logging Ethernet data is the high data rate, e.g. in the development of ADAS systems.
 The Vector solution CANape log with the logger platforms VP6400 and VP7400 is capable of recording large amounts of data from different sources synchronously.
 This enables you to record sensor data, complex protocols such as SOME/IP, ground-truth data and much more.
+With triggered measurements, you unerringly record exactly the right data.
+In this way, you make efficient use of the memory capacity on the logger.
+Furthermore, the post-processing in the backend takes place with a reduced amount of data.
 Via the Vector network interfaces you have access to CAN (FD), Automotive Ethernet and FlexRay.
 The VX1000 product family gives you access to all raw and debugging data of sensors and to all ECU internal values.

 For recording ADAS data the new logging solution CANape log from Vector is available.
 It enables users to record all data from sensors, networks, complex protocols and internal ECU data.
 The solution scales with increasing requirements and can be operated intuitively.
 One click is all it takes to start, stop and monitor preconfigured logging via mobile devices.

 In the interactive mode a laptop with CANape is coupled to the logger hardware.
 This gives you access to the full range of CANape functions without having to change the wiring in the vehicle.
 This allows you to use your CANape project unchanged in development and also directly in vehicle testing.
 Additionally, you can create logger configurations with CANape that are then executed by CANape log.